behnamasadi/cpp_tutorials/docs/functions.md

 # returning object from function
 ##  returning a reference
-it's okay to return a reference if the lifetime of the object won't end after the call.
+it's okay to return a reference if the lifetime of the object won't end after the call but never retrun a reference to a local object.
 Also okay for accessing things where you know the lifetime is being kept open on a higher-level, e.g.:
 ```cpp
 struct S {
     S(int i) : m_i(i) {}